Clunctia/Transportation_Management/README.md

 ```prolog
 flood(Province):-province_water_level(Province,Water_level),Water_level>30.
 ```
+> If the water level is higher than 30 cm in the specified province flood returns true
+> Ex. flood(ang_thong)
 ```prolog
 vehicle_can_drive(X,W):-vehicle_tolerance_level(X,H),H>W.
 ```
+> Returns true if the specified water level with the vehicle's level of water it can drive normally
 ```prolog
 vehicle_can_float(X,W):-vehicle_operate_level(X,H),W>H.
 ```
+> Returns true if the specified water level with the vehicle's level of water it can float normally
 ```prolog
 send_evacuation_car(Province,Amount):flood(Province),province_water_level(Province,W),evac_car(X),vehicle_can_drive(X,W),available(X,N),N>Amount.
 ```
+> Calculate and returns available evacuation car that can be sent to the province
 ```prolog
 send_supply_car(Province,Amount):flood(Province),vehicle_can_drive(X,W),supply_car(X),province_water_level(Province,W),available(X,N),N>Amount.
 ```
+> Calculate and returns available supply car that can be sent to the province
 ```prolog send_boat(Province,Amount):flood(Province),vehicle_can_float(X,W),province_water_level(Province,W),boat(X),available(X,N),N>Amount.
 ```
+> Calculate and returns available boat that can be sent to the province

 ```prolog
 flood(Province):-province_water_level(Province,Water_level),